 - All new students are guaranteed a place in university-allocated accommodation if they firmly accept their offer of a place and apply for accommodation by the specified deadline in autumn.

-- The university’s halls of residence provide a comfortable, safe and welcoming environment that make settling into university life much easier.
-From self-contained flats to shared rooms, and from suburban to heart of the city, catered and self-catered, there are multiple options to suit everyone’s needs.
+- The university's halls of residence provide a comfortable, safe and welcoming environment that make settling into university life much easier.
+From self-contained flats to shared rooms, across suburban or city locations, with catered and self-catered options – there are choices to suit all needs.

 - A team of residential advisers, who are current students, provide support and guidance and to help new students settle in.
 They are also responsible for organising social events including film nights, quizzes, talent shows and balls.